Making a request

 Considering a request

 CDs will ordinarily be provided.
 All audio CD’s are encrypted in line with GDPR arrangements.
 Requestors will receive an email with instructions explaining how to open the audio.
-The Lord Chief Justice will only approve written transcripts in exceptional circumstances.
+The Lady Chief Justice will only approve written transcripts in exceptional circumstances.
 If a written transcript is required, a full and detailed written reason must be supplied.

 Our aim is to issue a response in 10 working days.
 Transcripts may take longer to produce depending on the length of the hearing.
 If a request is more urgent than this timeframe, the applicant should highlight the reason for this in the request (e.g. a case is listed for a particular date).